rhine59/OnTheEdge/EdgeDeviceLab.md

 ```
 localuser@edge-device:~/EdgeLabStudentFiles/smartcart/battery-monitor-service$ docker ps
 CONTAINER ID        IMAGE                          COMMAND                  CREATED             STATUS              PORTS                    NAMES
-7e8532203430        acmegrocery/battery_amd64:v1    "docker-entrypoint.s…"   11 minutes ago      Up 11 minutes       0.0.0.0:8080->8080/tcp   0bd38a9bc16d06a698493520cb60be0c583d98853f7c4cfbe0657449202fd37b-battery_service
+f5a071b31f25        acmegrocery/battery_amd64:v1   "docker-entrypoint.s…"   6 minutes ago       Up 6 minutes        0.0.0.0:8080->8080/tcp   02806edc799363d57241776d69d6d386f18dd057024b15d61a0652bf899dcb8c-battery_service
-7afc6019c0e1        acmegrocery/analysis_amd64:v1   "docker-entrypoint.s…"   About an hour ago   Up About an hour    8081/tcp                 d11bb67647b2e16a77463c9d9c9b6b6e81aa61e6206c8264b7d130e8bb5ce260-smartcart-service
+a7f33de7a84d        acmegrocery/scales_amd64:v1    "docker-entrypoint.s…"   13 minutes ago      Up 13 minutes       8082/tcp                 21f41910cb786effcbef605f3ddb4aacc310bbbb4d7e22bad38413df0b479539-user01-smartscale-service
 ```
 You can see above that we have deployed the 2 docker containers associated with our 2 services.

 ### Service networking

 If you look at the battery container, you see that port `8080` is mapped to all interfaces on the host machine.
-This means that we can access the battery `service` externally, but NOT the smartcart `service`.
+This means that we can access the battery `service` externally, but NOT the smartscale `service`.

 This is controlled in the `service.definition.json` for the `service` in the `deployment` stanza.
 Have a look [here](https://github.com/open-horizon/anax/blob/master/doc/deployment_string.md) for what else can be controlled.